mavryk-network/mavryk-k8s/charts/snapshotEngine/README.md

 1. Chowns the history-mode-snapshot-cache-volume to 100 so subsequent containers can access files created in them.
 2. Sets a trap so that we can exit this container after 2 minutes.  `octez-node` does not provide exit criteria if there is an error.
 Around 20%-40% of the time there will be an error because the EC2 instance would normally need to be shut down before an EBS snapshot is taken.
 With Kubernetes this is not possible, so we time the filesystem initialization and kill it if it takes longer than 2 minutes.
-3. Runs a headless Tezos RPC endpoint to initialize the storage.
+3. Runs a headless Mavryk RPC endpoint to initialize the storage.
 4. Waits until RPC is available.
 5. Writes `BLOCK_HASH`, `BLOCK_HEIGHT`, and `BLOCK_TIME` for later use to snapshot cache.

-##### create-tezos-rolling-snapshot Container
+##### create-mavryk-rolling-snapshot Container

 This container only exists for a rolling history mode workflow.